 Jack Dempsey, Coast Guard

-Amidst criticism that the world heavyweight champion boxer was a “draft dodger” during the first World War, Dempsey joined the New York State Guard during WWII and served on multiple ships, including the USS Arthur Middleton during the invasion of Okinawa.
+Amidst criticism that the world heavyweight champion boxer was a "draft dodger" during World War I, Dempsey joined the New York State Guard during WWII and served on multiple ships, including the USS Arthur Middleton during the invasion of Okinawa.

 Bob Kalsu, Army